JamesAtPropertyMe/AcmeTodoList/README.md

 ## The Challenge
 The product team has approached you with their shiny new front-end application written in Angular 7, which you can find here: https://github.com/JamesAtPropertyMe/AcmeTodoList

-They have asked you to implement the back-end services that stores the TODO lists in the database, so any users accessing the TODO lists service can see the same list, considering this application could be used in high traffic and in a cluster environment.
+They have asked you to implement the back-end service that stores the TODO lists in the database, so any users accessing the TODO lists service can see the same list, considering this application could be used in high traffic and in a cluster environment.

 ### The expected outcome/output
 - A working demo application and its 'Production' source code.
 If it requires setting up an environment to run the source code, a manual for setting up the environment should also be included.